globule-rl/academy/economics/wealth_of_nations.md

 in a sense, i'm glad you're not suffering anymore

-common interest, not best friend of the year/its ok to be a people pleaser
+common interest, not best friend of the year

 work hard